Talking to people who have the same anxieties helps my child feel not alone.Allergy Pals USA parent

 I had a rewarding experience getting to know these kids and being able to help them navigate their allergies.2018 Mentor

 Would you like to make a positive difference in the lives of kids with food allergies?
 Do you “get” what it’s like to manage your dietary restrictions?
 Looking to help others through your own life experiences?
-We are seeking mentors with food allergies or celiac disease ages 14+ for the Allergy Pals USA program.
+We are seeking mentors and Junior Mentors with food allergies or celiac disease for the Allergy Pals USA program.

-Junior Mentors (Teens, ages 14-15) looking for leadership development and hoping to have a positive impact on youth and teens living with food allergies.
+Junior Mentors (Teens, grades 9 – 12): Gain leadership experience and make a positive impact on youth living with food allergies.

 As a mentor, you’ll have the opportunity to guide participants through various activities and conversations that will aid them in their day-to-day lives with food allergies.
 Your job is to create a space where kids feel safe and comfortable to share, connect, grow, and learn together.